-The ClearStream Eclipse is a powerful antenna, with top-rated performance when it comes to flat, multi-directional HD antennas.
+The ClearStream Eclipse offers top-rated performance when it comes to flat, multi-directional HD antennas.
 This is true of all four available Eclipse models, which come in estimated signal ranges, from 35 miles up to 70.
-The antenna is two sided — a black side and white side — to match your decor.
+The antenna is two-sided — a black side and a white side — to match your decor.
 The material is not only adhesive on both sides (meaning no tape), but it also can be painted over, so it can easily become a discreet addition to any room.

 The best amplified antenna

 Why you should buy this: The Mohu Curve hides in plain sight while offering excellent reception.

 Who’s it for: Those as concerned about decor as performance.